mplanasgit/project-3/README.md

 In order to calculate a final score, the weighted averaged distances were added.
 The final score was normalized as **percentage** based on the **minimum value of the comparison**.
 Thus, a score of 100% is the perfect score between the compared cities, and values (N) above 100 indicate that the categories are, on average, **+ N % more distant** from the company's coordinates.

 And the winner is... **San Francisco!** The coordinates of the potential company are: (37.781929, -122.404176).

-New York came as a close second.
+- New York came as a close second.
+Interestingly enough, New York lost to SF due to the distance of the company to other gaming-tech-design companies, which are more scattered than in SF.
+On the contrary, the other activities/categories are more packed around the company's coordinates than in SF (see maps below).

 <img src="images/final_score.jpg" width="500"/>